TrellixVulnTeam/swahilipython_SCMU/Doc/library/warnings.rst

   the warning message must match.
 The expression is compiled to always be case-insensitive.

-* *category* is a class (a subclass of :exc:`Warning`) of which the warning category must be a subclass in order to match.
+* *category* is a kundi (a subkundi of :exc:`Warning`) of which the warning category must be a subkundi in order to match.

 * *module* is a string containing a regular expression that the module name must match.
 The expression is compiled to be case-sensitive.